xuanzee/PUI2016_fb55/HW4_fb55/README.md

 The result of the test in term the rejection of the Null should be stated in all cases (for both tests and both for the original "Ever employed in a CEO transitional job" data and the "Convicted of a felony after 3 years data").

-## Assignment 4: Tests of correlation using the scipy package.
+## Assignment 4: Tests of correlation using the scipy package with citibike data.

 Use the following are 3 tests to assess correlation between 2 samples of citibike data:
 - Pearson’s test
 - Spearman’s test
 - K-S test

-Follow along with the skeleton [notebook](https://github.com/fedhere/PUI2016_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb).
+Follow along with the skeleton [notebook citibikes_compare_distributions.ipynb](https://github.com/fedhere/PUI2016_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb).

 Use: age of bikers for 2 genders.
 State your result in words in terms of the Null Hypothesis